Mabubakr2001/Personal-Library-Manager/README.md

 ## ✨ Key Features

-- **Registration:** Registering the user by creating a new account and sending him a 6-digit verification code.
+- **Registration:** Registering the user by creating a new account and sending them a 6-digit verification code.
 - **Logging In:** The user can enter the 6-digit verification code to verify his new account and receive the JWT.
 - **Adding New Book:** After logging in, the user can add the information of any new book that he has bought.
 - **Updating the Book Info:** The user can also change the book info, like the status, to keep track his reading journey.